> Our review guidelines

 Video: Bike Touring Packing: Front Load Bias

-Attaching a basket to the handlebar is another way to carry stuff, though you’re limited to light loads using this method.
+Attaching a good basket to the handlebar is another way to carry stuff, though you’re limited to light loads using this method.
 You can put groceries in a front basket, and some people carry pets this way.

-You can carry things like bike tools, snacks, keys, credit cards and sundries in a frame bag.
+You can carry things like bike tools, snacks, keys, credit cards and sundries in a good frame bag.
 This usually fixes to the top tube, but larger bags may also attach to the down tube and seat tube.

 Saddlebags attach to the seat rails of a saddle and are typically used for tools and a spare tube or two.
 You can buy large saddlebags that fix directly to the seat rails and seatpost simultaneously (no rack involved).